xbeat/Machine-Learning/README.md

 Introduction to Transformers

 Transformers have revolutionized natural language processing and machine learning.
 Introduced in the paper "Attention Is All You Need" by Vaswani et al., they replaced recurrent models with attention-based architectures.
 This new approach dramatically improved performance on various NLP tasks and has since become the foundation for many state-of-the-art language models.

+## Supervised vs. Unsupervised Learning Decoding the Aha Moments

+Understanding Supervised Learning Implementation

+Supervised learning requires labeled data to train models that can make predictions.
+We'll implement a simple linear regression model from scratch to demonstrate the core concepts of supervised learning, including gradient descent optimization.

 ## Deep Speech 2 Python-Powered Speech Recognition